WebOrigami/docs/src/content/language/tutorial.md

 The `index.html` file is currently defined with a short quoted string.
 You can create larger, more realistic HTML pages using _templates_.
 A template is a document with placeholders that will be filled with data.

-For this tutorial, you'll use the [template system built into Origami](templates.html), but Origami can also work with many other template systems.
+For this tutorial, you'll use the [template system built into Origami](templates.html), but Origami can also work with other template systems.

 <span class="tutorialStep"></span> View the file `src/greet.ori`.
 Glitch shows only a single file at a time, so opening `greet.ori` will replace `site.ori` in the editor window.